JakeSteam/blog-programming/_drafts/2022-09-22-counting-pixel-colours-in-an-image.md

 ## Catching the raw data

-Since we know this is a simple JavaScript webapp, we can look directly at the colour data after it's been processed!
+Since we know [Pixel Color Counter](https://townsean.github.io/canvas-pixel-color-counter/) is a simple JavaScript webapp, we can look directly at the colour data after it's been processed!
 If you've not used Chrome's dev console before this might be a little bit confusing, but it's easier than it looks:

 1. **Open the console**: Press F12, or Ctrl + Shift + I, or Options -> More tools -> Developer tools.
 2. **Find our target code**: Use the "Sources" tab at the top, and open `counter.js` under `/assets/`.